hanrick2000/LeetcodeBook/README.md

-# My Awesome Book
+# My Leetcode Book

-This file file serves as your book's preface, a great place to describe your book's content and ideas.
+This file serves as a leetcode solution manual.
+For every level, there is a root directory which provides a list of links to its children.

+The first character of all the directory names are uppercase, and those of files' are lowercase.